joecummings/gitmine/README.md

 Stop getting buried under countless Github Issues and PRs.
 Organize, reference, and close with ease.

-Based on the amazing work done by Github themselves on [hub](https://github.com/github/hub).
+Based on the amazing work done by Github itself on [hub](https://github.com/github/hub).

+#### Who is this for?

+I work on a lot of projects across many repositories.
+It was a pain in the a$$ to keep track of all the Issues I was assigned and PRs I had to review.
+Some tools provided a quick way to see Issues from one repository, but I needed a quick way to view, organize and open from any of these projects, thus `gitmine` was born.

+If you aren't a heavy user of Github or maybe only have one repository you focus on, this is probably more than you need.

 ## Usage